-The apps will be evaluated by a panel of local judges who work within the academic, software and entrepreneurial fields.
+The apps will be evaluated by a panel of local judges who work within the academic, software, and entrepreneurial fields.
 The winning app from each congressional district which hosted a Challenge will be featured on the U.S. House of Representatives’ website (www.house.gov) and displayed in a U.S. Capitol exhibit.

 Please see Rules and Guidelines for additional details.
-Students can also visit www.CongressionalAppChallenge.us for more information.
-This is an opportunity for students to use this period of social distancing to sharpen their coding skills, learn how to collaborate virtually, and build apps that seek to better their communities.
-For any questions or concerns, please call Kim Wachtelhausen at 860-505-2186 or email firstname.lastname@example.org.
+Students can also visit the Congressional App Challenge website for more information.
+This is an opportunity for students to sharpen their coding skills, learn how to collaborate, and build apps that seek to better their communities.
+For any questions or concerns, please call Kim Wachtelhausen at 860-223-8412 or email email@example.com.